google/bazel-to-cmake/README.md

     $ path/to/bazel_to_cmake.py CMakeLists.txt

-You can check the generated `CMakeLists.txt` file into your repository if you wish.
+You can check the generated `CMakeLists.txt` file in your repository if you wish.
 If you take this approach you will probably want a test that ensures it stays up-to-date with your Bazel `BUILD` file.
 You may even want to create a `cc_test()` in Bazel that runs the CMake